mehultikekar/nxsession/README.md

 15. nxagent
 16. nxproxy

-The client needs only nxproxy and libXcomp3, while the host needs all the packages except nxproxy.
-For a complete host+client setup, simply get all packages.
+The viewer needs only nxproxy and libXcomp3, while the host needs all the packages except nxproxy.
+For a complete host+viewer setup, simply get all packages.

 Extract the rpm into a folder: